 What is the best time to drive around Iceland with a camper?

 As with driving a campervan in any country, you wouldn’t want to get stuck camping in cold, snowy weather.
 The weather in many countries is predictable enough that camping from spring to fall is generally OK.
 But this is not necessarily true for Iceland.

 The weather in Iceland is incredibly unpredictable, especially in the winter.
 The last thing you want is to end up stranded somewhere when a huge snowstorm rolls in.
 The roads can also become icy, and the temperature can drop very low.
 Some areas of Iceland may be inaccessible during the winter, such as the Westfjords and Highlands.

 Summer will always be the most enjoyable time to rent a campervan in Iceland.
 Summer in Iceland falls between the end of June and mid-to-late September.
 If you want to ensure that you have good weather, then this is the best time to visit.
-The summer is also the only time of year where you can guarantee that all campsites will be open, as some may be closed during the shoulder season, depending on their location.
+The summer is also the only time of year where you can guarantee that all campsites will be open, as most may be closed during the shoulder season, depending on their location.
 In Iceland, it is the law that if you’re planning to sleep in your campervan, you have to stay at a campsite.
 You can’t just park up anywhere.

 Traveling around Iceland in the summer also means that you’ll have a better chance to spot some of Iceland’s amazing wildlife, such as puffins, arctic foxes, deer, and a variety of different whales such as orcas, humpbacks, sperm whales, and blue whales.

 That said, there are some reasons you might consider renting a campervan in the spring or fall.
 Fewer people visit Iceland in the shoulder season, and with lower demand comes lower prices.
 Campervan rentals are more affordable during the spring and fall months, so even though you might risk cooler temperatures and rains, you’ll save some money.